 We hope you enjoy your visit to our website. and that you find it useful.
 If you have any comments on it please let us know.
 Please add it to your favourites to help you revisit it more easily.

 Coxhoe Parish Council still has its offices at Coxhoe Village Hall, Front Street, Coxhoe.
 Our Monthly meetings normally take place in the Village Hall.
 The Elected Members of the Council are largely residents of Coxhoe and Quarrington Hill, who carry out all work on a voluntary basis.
 While Councillors can claim an allowance they choose not to in the Parish Council in order to serve the community better.

 The Parish Council currently has a paid Clerk, who works 30 hours a week.
 The Clerk administers the Council, dealing with correspondence and communications as well as the budget for the council.
 The Clerk is supported by a part time Administration Officer.
 The council also employs part time youth workers as well as auxilliary youth workers.
 From time to time it employs people or companies on a sub-contract basis for specific tasks i.e. grass cutting, supply and maintenance of the hanging baskets and maintenance of the village clocks which it had fitted to key buildings in the two villages to celebrate the Millennium.
 The council has an annual budget from income it largely receives from the council tax and this is used to pay for things in the villages regarded by the Councillors as important to the community.
-The Parish Council services has an annual budget or £110,120 which currently costs around £31 per head assuming a population of 4,000 people.
+The Parish Council services has a budget this year of £123,336 which currently costs around £31 per head assuming a population of 4,000 people.

 You should be able to find what you need to know about the Parish Council from our web site.
 If not please feel free to contact us by phone, post or email.

 If you would like to speak directly to the Parish Clerk you can contact them on 07988 283287.